A Clean Sweep

 A Clean Sweep is a 1958 British comedy short film directed by Maclean Rogers and starring Thora Hird, Eric Barker and Vera Day.
+It was written by Eric Barker and Patrick Brawn.

+Preservation status

+The British Film Institute National Archive holds no stills or ephemera, and no film or video materials.

 Plot

 A woman tries to keep her family of gamblers away from temptation.